 and Article 11 sets out those appointments that are reserved to the full City Council to determine.
-All other appointments of Members and officers to outside bodies shall be within the remit of Cabinet to determine and the proportionality rules will not automatically apply.
-6. Evaluation of alternative option(s): Not applicable, as these appointments are a matter for the Cabinet to determine.
-7. Reasons for Decision(s): To approve the appointment of representatives to serve on Outside Bodies.
-Signatures Date Cabinet Member Chief Officer List of Background Documents used to compile this Report: Report of the Council Business Management Committee to City Council on 24 May 2005 "Annual Review of the City Council's Constitution"; along with relevant e-mails/file(s)/correspondence on such appointments.
+All nd officers to outside bodies shall be within the remit of Cabinet to determine and the proportionality r ules will not automatically apply.
+6. Evaluation of alternative e option(s): Not applicable, as these appoin tments are a matter for the Cabinet to determine.
+7. Reasons for Decision(s 5): To approve the appointment of representatives to serve on Outside Bodies.
+Signatures Date Cabinet Member Cabinet Wember Chief Officer List of Background Document ts used to compile this Report: List of Buckground Bocument to used to complic this report.
+Report of the Council Busine ess Management Committee to City Council on 24 May 2005 "Annual Review of the City Council's Constitution"; along with relevant e-mails/ file(s)/correspondence on si uch appointments.
+List of Appendices accompan ving this Report (if any): I FISE OF WARRELINGES ACCOMMAN iynig una Nepoit (ii aliy ) .